JesusKris/discord-bot/README.md

 ## General Information

-This bot intends to make life at [kood/Johvi](https://kood.tech/) better for the students and the school staff by adding features that discord is lacking.
+This bot intended to make life at [kood/Johvi](https://kood.tech/) better for the students and the school staff by adding features that discord is lacking.
 The bot supports multi servers.

-This bot is also a student project that helps students learn about maintaining a project, writing maintanable code and deploying an application.

-The bot is currently maintained by [@JesusKris](https://github.com/JesusKris)

 ## Technologies Used